 Here are some steps to consider when planning your next — or first — EV road trip.

 Every EV comes with an estimated travel range.
-Exactly how much distance you’ll actually be able to cover on a full charge depends heavily on how efficiently you use the car’s battery.
+Exactly how much distance you’ll be able to cover on a full charge depends heavily on how efficiently you use the car’s battery.
 Minimizing battery use will help tack on additional miles.
-Be conscientious of how you’re using the car’s heating and air conditioning systems, both of which drain energy from the battery.
+Be conscientious of how you’re using the car’s heating and air conditioning systems, both of which drain the battery.

 Also remember that gradual acceleration and deceleration are more energy efficient than sudden speed shifts.
 Go easy on the accelerator while speeding up and take advantage of the car’s regenerative braking when slowing down.
 It will also help if you stick to highways on your EV road trip rather than local roads.